Hope, Providence, Rhode Island: History

 The area that is now Hope was first settled in the seventeenth century by farmers and tavernkeepers following present-day North Main Street out of the center of Providence, establishing a strong rural community.

 Like many of Providence's neighborhoods, Hope did not experience appreciable development until the area was connected to downtown Providence by streetcar, happening in 1875.
 Large farming lots gave way to subdivision and the establishment of single-family homes.
 In the 1920s, many of these were bought by a growing community of Russian Jews who would have a strong presence in the area until World War II.

 In 1945, Miriam Hospital relocated to Hope from its West End lot.
 Having expanded four times since then and opening a new medical building in 1989, the hospital now occupies a full two city blocks, with a parking lot filling out the third, now stretching from 5th Street to 8th Street.

 Today, a community organization named the Summit Neighborhood Association publishes a quarterly newspaper and encourages participation in neighborhood activities.

 Demographics

-As of 1990 Census, the neighborhood was home to 3464 individuals and was roughly 80% non-Hispanic white, 8.2% black, 4% Hispanic, 2% Asian or pacific islander with the remaining 6% either reporting other or multiple races.
-Median household income was $47,764, above the citywide average of $26,867.
-Approximately 5% of families were living below the poverty line, compared with 24% for the city as a whole.

-About 40% of housing stock were single-family units, with the remaining being duplex or multi-family units.
-The median price for a single-family house was $247,500, nearly twice the citywide average of $130,000.
-Owner-occupancy has been steadily dropping, from 56% in 1980 to 48% in 1990.
+For census purposes, the Census Bureau classifies Hope as part of the Census Tract 8.
+This neighborhood had 4,931 inhabitants based on data from the 2020 United States Census.

+The racial makeup of the neighborhood was 82.1% (3,697) White (Non-Hispanic), 5.1% (231) Black (Non-Hispanic), 3.5% (159) Asian, 4.8% (214) from some other race or from two or more races.
+Hispanic or Latino of any race were 4.5% (204) of the population.
+13.7% are foreign born, with most foreign born residents originating from Europe (35%) and Asia (34%).

+The median age in this area is 42.5 years old.
+Family Households made up 70% of the population, and the average household (family and non-family) had 2.1 persons living there.
+43% of the population was married.
+Out of the 2,230 vacant and non-vacant housing units, 64% were owner occupied, and 36% renter occupied.
+The average house was worth $423,600, which is significantly higher than the average in Providence.
+11.6% of residents are below the poverty line.